melt-umn/ableC-tensors/learn_ableC_tensors/special_tensor_syntax.md

   <dd><i>Parameters: tensorOne and tensorTwo have to be Tensors of equal shape.</i></dd>
   <dd>Returns a Tensor matching the shape of tensorOne and tensorTwo, in which each element is equivalent to the element in the same location of tensorTwo subtracted from the matching element in tensorOne.</dd>
+  <dd>Function call equivalent is ten_elem_add(tensorOne, tensorTwo).
+There is also a version of this function that uses cilk, which is called</dd>
 </dl>

 <dl>